 they / them / their

 Hogan Seidel is an interdisciplinary media artist working in the traditions of experimental film, photochemical abstraction, and collage.
 They examine queer, southern, religious identity through the plastic medium of celluloid.
 Torn from the swamps of Florida, Hogan now resides in Boston where they live with their partner and dog, Meatloaf.

-Although Hogan’s work heavy explores the chemistry/integrity of film, it also transcends science and more towards religious practice.
+Although Hogan’s work heavily explores the chemistry/integrity of film, it also transcends science and more towards religious practice.
 It takes on the rituals and language of the sacred.
 It’s inspired by the texts of the bible, the aesthetics of religious iconography, the hope of reaching out to the divine.

 In this collage of image and chemistry, they hope to use earthly materials to build unworldly maximalist landscapes.